Does Rosemary Grow All Year?

 Watering a rosemary plant can seem tricky since rosemary prefers dry roots, but it is important to water the plant properly!
 A few ways to do this are:

-- If indoors, water the soil every two weeks (always check that the soil is dry to the touch before watering)
+- If indoors for the winter, water the soil every two weeks or when the soil at the top of the pot is dry to the touch.

-- Leave water in the drip pan with rocks because as water evaporates, the rosemary will absorb it
+- Leave water in the drip pan with rocks because as water evaporates, the rosemary will absorb it.
+This seems counterintuitive, but rosemary can absorb water through the air and from soil!

 Rosemary does great with about six to eight or more hours of exposure to sun.
 Whether your rosemary is indoors or outdoors, make sure that it has plenty of time in sunlight.